30 Illegal Things Practically Everyone Has Done

 Not Getting a License for Your Dog

 Almost all states require that you register your dog, showing that it is up to date on its rabies shots.
-And anyway, you should keep you dog healthy: the furry guy keeps you healthy, too.

 Possessing a Permanent Marker

-Anti-graffiti laws in states such as Florida and New York make it illegal to possess “aerosol cans” and “broad-tipped indelible markers” on your person.
+Proving to be one of the more weird things that are illegal, anti-graffiti laws in states such as Florida and New York make it illegal to possess “aerosol cans” and “broad-tipped indelible markers” on your person.
 Chances are that if you are found with them, they would just be confiscated rather than resulting in jail time or fines—unless you were using them when you were caught.